So you have a fly problem, and now you want to get rid of plant flies in potted plants.

 Why Do Flies Flock to Your Potted Plants?

-There are a few different species of flies that breed and infest potted plants.
-For the sake of brevity, we will be covering the most common fly in potted plants: fungus gnats (Sciaridae).
+A few different species of flies breed and infest potted plants.
+For brevity, we will cover the most common fly in potted plants: fungus gnats (Sciaridae).

-Fungus gnats are small flies with round wings, greyish color.
+Fungus gnats are small flies with round wings that are greyish in color.
 They can resemble mosquitoes in their adult stage of life, though they are much smaller.

 Moist soil draws fungus gnats to the plentiful amounts of organic decomposition.
 The soil makes potted plants an ideal home for gnats due to the pot’s moisture and organic material.
 Also, the pot itself offers more protection from other pests.

-These flies are inclined to move towards the light, making them quick to identify.
+These flies are inclined to move toward the light, making them quick to identify.
 If you see small gnats flying around the windows closest to your houseplants.
 This could indicate fungus gnats.